kreait/ezpublish-migrations-bundle/README.md

     private $siteAccessIdentifier = 'mysiteaccess';

     /**
-     * Removes all existing siteaccess limitations and adds a new one for the role 'Anonymous' *
+     * Adds access to a new siteaccess for the role 'Anonymous' *
      * @param Schema $schema
      */